recepsuluker/recepsuluker/README.md

 **National Point of Contact for Turkey** | Space Generation Advisory Council (SGAC)
 *May 2021 – Aug 2024*
-- Official representative for Turkey, coordinating national space-related activities
+- Served as official representative and liaison for Turkey, coordinating national space-related activities
 - Facilitated communication between Turkish space community and international organizations
-- Organized outreach events and represented Turkish space interests at international forums
+- Organized outreach events and represented Turkish space interests at international forums and conferences

 ---